Coaching Abuse and Youth Athletes: What You Should Know

 - Sports organizations with memberships in an NGB.

 - Amateur sports organizations that participate in interstate or international competition and involve adults interacting with minors.
 These can include leagues, sports facilities, camps, tournaments, churches or schools without NGB affiliation.

 Adults who regularly interact with minor athletes – coaches included – are required to take SafeSport core training.

 When a sports coach or other authority figure verbally or otherwise abuses your child, the effects can last a lifetime.
 Research shows that verbal abuse can do long-term harm.
 Children exposed to abuse may:

 Our lawyers understand that abusive coaches and authority figures will not change their behavior until they are held accountable.

-If you believe your child’s coach is abusing them or other children in their sports organization, contact the attorneys at McGowan, Hood & Felder, LLC today.
+If you believe your child’s coach is abusing them or other children in their sports organization, contact the attorneys at McGowan, Hood, Felder & Phillips, LLC today.
 We can discuss your case and your options, and fight aggressively to protect your child.
 Call us at 803-327-7800 or reach out to us through our contact page.
 We serve clients throughout South Carolina.